droidian/porting-guide/debugging-tips.md

 If you have devtools installed (or have flashed a nightly image) but still don't have working RNDIS, these tips might help you:

-### (generic rootfs only) Mask resolved and timesyncd
+### Mask resolved and timesyncd

-Some kernels (exynos kernels are known to have this issue) have trouble with the kernel namespaces systemd creates to run some daemons, like timesyncd and resolved.
+Some kernels (Exynos kernels are known to have this issue) have trouble with the kernel namespaces systemd creates to run some daemons, like timesyncd and resolved.
 This might make the boot process hang.

 You might try masking those two services via a recovery shell: